jayvdb/gitpy/README.md

 ---
 A command line package purely written in Python3 consumes GitHub developer's API and provides all the functionalities in one place.

-* Core : This package deals with authentication with GitHub api using Authentication token.
+* Core : Deals with authentication with GitHub API using Authentication token.

+* Repository : Deals with information & actions related to both public & private Repositories.